 In the wild this would be dangerous, kangaroos can be very aggressive, but at Cleland they are tame.
 You can walk right up to them and they don’t flinch or get agitated.

 You can also hold a koala and get your picture taken with these cute little critters!
-If you want to see some of the wildlife that Australia is famous for, then Cleland is the place for you!
+If you’re wondering where to go in Adelaide to see some of the creatures Australia is famous for, then Cleland is the place for you!

 Morialta Conservation Park is one of the best places to visit in Adelaide if you want to get outdoors and away from the city centre.